kubevault/kubevault/docs/guides/policy-management/overview.md

 When Vault is deployed by Vault operator using [VaultServer](docs/concepts/vault-server-crds/vaultserver.md).
 It does following things:

-- It enables and configures the kubernetes auth in Vault.
+- It enables and configures the Kubernetes auth in Vault.

 - It also create a policy in Vault that has policy create, update and delete permission.
 Also create a role in Vault that binds a serviceaccount with policy.
 This serviceaccount name and role name are specified in AppBinding that is also created by Vault operator.